Rahul24-06/edgeimpulse_fomo/README.md

 ![Training output](https://hackster.imgix.net/uploads/attachments/1454207/ss17_8LoB8ONYzR.png?auto=compress%2Cformat&w=740&h=555&fit=max)

 We can loader the edge impulse classifier on the mobile, the inferencing is done on edge as shown below.
+And now we can identify resistors, led and IC on a  mobile without any knowledge on the circuit.

 ![Inference](https://hackster.imgix.net/uploads/attachments/1454210/screenshot_20220607-232017_chrome_GnU7KDCsIm.jpg?auto=compress%2Cformat&w=740&h=555&fit=max)
 ![Inference](https://hackster.imgix.net/uploads/attachments/1454213/screenshot_20220607-232109_chrome_DM5sWv1o38.jpg?auto=compress%2Cformat&w=740&h=555&fit=max)

 You can find the detailed explanation and tutorial on my [Hackster profile](https://www.hackster.io/rahulkhanna).